 The council holds waiting lists for community schools, and Bilingual primary school.
 Pupils who have not been offered one of these schools as their first preference will have their name added to the waiting list for this school.
 Parents can request that their child's name is also added to the waiting list for their second and/or third preference school by contacting the school admissions team.
 Waiting lists are held until 31st December at which point pupils' names will be removed from the list.
 Parents can keep their child's name on the waiting list for the following term by contacting the admissions team in the last week of each term to request this.
 Pupils are added to waiting lists according to the oversubscription priorities listed above and consequently a pupil's name can move down the list as well as up.
+Where the home addresses of two or more pupils at the top of the waiting list are an equal distance from the school (e.g. two children living in the same block of flats) and only one place has become available at the school in question, the place will be allocated randomly by computer to one of these pupils (note f).

 Waiting lists for secondary schools are called reallocation pools.
 Each time the council is able to offer a place, or places at a school with a reallocation pool, the list is re-randomised within each priority and the place(s) allocated to the child(ren) at the top of the list.